 Families are told not to avoid private colleges and universities because of their high sticker prices.
 The fact is that very few people pay the actual sticker price.
-This includes families in the highest income category since most private schools have some form of tuition discounting more commonly known as “merit aid.”
+This includes families in the highest income category since most private colleges provide financial aid for high income families in the form of tuition discounting more commonly known as “merit aid.”
 However, some 50-50 schools are more likely to offer merit aid than others.
-This means that some colleges will be much more affordable for high income families than others–assume the student qualifies for merit aid.
+This means that some colleges will be much more affordable for high income families than others–assuming the student qualifies for merit aid.

 The Integrated Postsecondary Education Data System (IPEDS) breaks down average net price by family income.
 To use this information appropriately, you need to understand what it actually represents.
 Only students who receive some sort of Title IV aid are included in the groups.
 Students who receive no federal aid are not included.

 However, Title IV does include unsubsidized Direct loans which the vast majority of US citizens qualify for.
-This means that even students who don’t qualify for need-based aid, often take out federal student loans and will show up in Title IV numbers.
+This means that even high income families who don’t qualify for need-based aid, often take out federal student loans and will show up in Title IV numbers.

 Average Net Price Does Not Include Loans